IAmDamilare13/Arewa-DS-ML3.0-Exercises/README.md

 The Arewa Data Science and Machine Learning Fellowship is a comprehensive, free program aimed at equipping aspiring data scientists and machine learning engineers with the skills and knowledge needed to excel in the field.

-    Below is the assignment for weekly training sessions, kindly click on each topic to preview submission.
+Below is the assignment submission status for weekly training sessions, kindly click on each topic to preview submission.

 | Week  | Topic |  Status |
 |----------|-------|------------|